Fenriir42/loki/README.md

-# Uruz
+# loki

 ![type](https://img.shields.io/badge/language-C-brightgreen)
 Everything i use for codding in C at Epitech

 ## Warning

-this lib isn't perfect and it will evolved in the futur
+this lib isn't perfect and it will evolved in the future

 ## Contributing